 Backlog refinement accomplishes a few things:

-- It provides prioritization, giving clarity and direction to everyone involved.
+- It provides order and prioritization, giving clarity and direction to everyone involved.

 - It ensures customer feedback is observed and integrated into the product.

-- It prepares issues for the development team, giving each issue a clear, concise, and testable foundation for developers to work from.
+- It prepares issues for the sprint, giving each issue a clear, concise, and testable foundation for developers to work from.

 Our better-refined backlog resulted in shorter planning meetings, an increase in planning efficiency, and smaller, more focused issues.